morskyjezek/neh-grant-data-project/README.md

 #### 03c.
 Mapping for the web

-This notebook walks through a process to geolocate the grants in an interactive interface that is browsable via the web.
+Create an interactive, web-based map that will display the grants with individual markers on the map, allow a user to zoom and scroll, and create a popup for each marker that displays information about the grant.

 TODO

 ### 04. Loading in to cloud provider

-Notebook illustrate loading data into AWS.
+This section illustrates loading data into a cloud provider and utilizing various services to publish the previously curated data.
+In this case we use AWS.

 #### 04a.
 Loading JSON into DynamoDB